Ten practical guidelines that will help you avoid getting injured

 This reduces the likelihood of stiffening up and your chances of catching a cold.
-Ideally, a hard session or a race should always be followed by a massage if you want to recover quickly.
+Ideally, a hard session or a race should always be followed by massage if you want to recover quickly.

 Travel in comfort

-After hard sessions, the immune system is definitely vulnerable.
+After hard sessions, the immune system is vulnerable.
 Athletes in hard training are particularly susceptible before a big event.
 They should stay away from crowded rooms, schools, and people with bad colds.

 Be fussy about hygiene

 All too often people in training camps or Games villages pick up stomach bugs just before the big event, and the reason is usually evident from the sloppy conditions in which they live, with food left around, dirty clothing, people sharing cups and glasses.
 Athletes, like most young people, have a sense of invulnerability which is positively dangerous.
 Monitor fatigue I have dealt with this before in earlier issues, but it cannot be too highly stressed.
 In hindsight, it is usually possible to trace the cause of an illness or injury, and there is typically a point where the athletes should have eased off but did not.
 It is a vital part of the coach's job to tell the athlete when to stop, and the athlete must play his/her role by being aware of the early signs of overtiredness.
 A raised resting pulse is a sure sign.